nshah9856/FabFlix/README.md

 ## Group Member Contributions: Division of Tasks
 ### Nisarg Shah
-*Adding Summary Here*
+- Worked with Joanna on SQL queries and table creattions.
+- Mainly worked on the front-end (JS and HTML)
+- Conducted fixes in pom.xml and servlet's

 ### Joanna Ko
 - Worked on the SQL table creations for `moviedb`.
-- Worked on the java files.
+- Worked on the Java files.
 - Changed/fixed front end UI.